d4hines/window-alm/README.md

     ```
     occurs(Action) causes moving(Window) if
+        instance(Action, move),
         mover(Action) = Window.
     ```
 1. Dragging a window causes every other window to become stationary (i.e, not moving).

     ```
     occurs(Action) causes -moving(Window) if
+        instance(Action, move),
         mover(Action) = MovingWindow,
         Window != MovingWindow.
     ```

 ### Defined Fluent Axioms
-1. Window A snaps to rectangle B if:
+1. Window A is snapped to rectangle B if:
     - A is moving.
     - B attracts A along direction D.
     - Nothing attracts A in some other direction.
     ```
-    snaps(A, B) if
+    snapped(A, B) if
         moving(A),
         attracts(B, A, Dir),
         #count { C : attracts(C, A, Dir'),  Dir' != Dir } = 0
     ```
-1. Window A snaps to the corner of rectangle B if:
+1. Window A is snapped to the corner of rectangle B if:
-    - A snaps to B.
+    - A is snapped to B.
     - The nearest side of A to B is Dir
     - The nearest corner of A to B is (Dir, Dir'), where Dir' is orthogonal to Dir (see definition of nearest corner).
     - This distance between the Dir' side of A and the Dir' side of B is less than the corner snapping threshold.

     ```
-    snapsCorner(A, AX', NewCoord) if
+    snappedToCorner(A, AX', NewCoord) if
-            snaps(A, B),
+            snapped(A, B),
             nearestSide(A, B, Dir),
             axis(Dir) = AX,
             oppositeAxis(AX) = AX'